MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-orders.md

 Specify a location for returns, and G/L accounts for refunds for goods and other refunds.

-* **Refund Account non-restock Items** - Specifies a G/L Account No. for items where you don't want to have an inventory correction.
+* **Refund Account non-restock Items** specifies a G/L Account No. for items where you don't want to have an inventory correction.
-* **Refund Account** - Specifies a G/L account for the difference in the total refunded amount and the total amount of the items.
+* **Refund Account** specifies a G/L account for the difference in the total refunded amount and the total amount of the items.

 Learn more at [Returns and refunds](synchronize-orders.md#returns-and-refunds)

-### <a name="shipment-method-mapping"></a>Shipment method mapping
+### Shipment method mapping

 The **Shipment method code** for sales documents imported from Shopify can be filled in automatically.
 You need to configure the **Shipment Method Mapping**.